tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

 2. Make sure your OpenAPI specification is valid.
 Paste your OpenAPI specification code into the [Swagger online editor](http://editor.swagger.io/#/) and make sure no warnings appear.
 The view on the right of the Swagger Editor shows a fully functional Swagger UI display.

 3. Go to the [Swagger UI GitHub project](https://github.com/swagger-api/swagger-ui).
-4. Click **Clone or download**, and then click **Download ZIP** button.
+4. Click **Clone or download**, and then click **Download ZIP**.
 Download the files to a convenient location on your computer and extract the files.

 	  The only folder you'll be working with in the downloaded zip is the **dist** folder (short for distribution).
 Everything else is used only if you're recompiling the Swagger files, which is beyond the scope of this tutorial.